 Online advertising can be quite expensive, however this does generate customer acquisition.

 The cheapest and easiest way workshops can acquire customers is through word-of-mouth marketing.

-Simple customer service techniques such as SMS reminders, cleaning the customers car, and leaving a small unexpected gift could create a point of discussion with your current customers who in turn could persuade their friends to use your workshop over other competitors.
-Word of mouth is a quick, easy and cheap way to acquire more customers for your Workshop.
+Simple customer service techniques such as SMS reminders, cleaning the customers car, and leaving a small unexpected gift could create a wow factor for your workshop.

 A great way to increase your customers is by using Traditional marketing techniques.
 Good examples include small newspaper advertisements, flyers, business cars and posters.
 Traditional marketing gives you the ability to reach customers who may not have access to the online world.

 How to keep your current customers

 Acquiring customers is only half the battle won.
 Just as important for workshops is maintaining your existing customers.